multirotorsociety/mrs-documentation/docs/AAVC_reference.md

 ## Mission Planner
 Heres a brief overview of mission planner which should aid in setting up basic missions for competitions.
+Do note that mission based GPS payload drop might not necessarily yield more points than a manual drop(depending on scoring).

 ### User Interface and Mission Setup
 ![logo](https://i.imgur.com/NdZn8ve.png)